 For more information about Direct PLUS Loans, visit the U.S. Department of Education Web site.

-If federal loans, scholarships and grants don't cover all of your college expenses, SunTrust offers private loans.
+If federal student loans, scholarships and grants don't cover all of your college expenses, SunTrust offers private student loans.

 Before you look into paying for your college expenses, it's important to know how much money you'll need.
 Our money management resources, tools, and budgeting tips can help.